This is my current reading recommendation list for math.

 Homotopy/Homological Algebra: "Characteristic Classes" by Milnor and Stasheff, "Morse Theory" by Milnor, "Model Categories" by Hovey, "An Introduction to Homological Algebra" by Weibel, "Spectral Sequences: Friend or Foe?" by Vakil.

-Even More Number Theory: "Lectures on Sieves" by Atle Selberg (in vol II of his collected works), "Transcendental Number Theory" by Baker, "Algebraic Number Theory" by Cassels and Frohlich (especially Chapters VI and VII), "Class Field Theory" by Childress, Milne's notes, "Primes of the Form x2 + ny2" by Cox, "Local Fields" by Serre, "Algebraic Groups and Number Theory" by Platonov and Rapinchuk, "Deforming Galois Representations" by Mazur or "Deformations of Galois Representations" by Gouvea, "p-adic Numbers, p-adic Analysis, and Zeta-Functions" by Koblitz, "Notes on Weil 2" by Katz.
+Even More Number Theory: "Lectures on Sieves" by Atle Selberg (in vol II of his collected works), "Transcendental Number Theory" by Baker, "Algebraic Number Theory" by Cassels and Frohlich (especially Chapters VI and VII), "Class Field Theory" by Childress, Milne's notes (online here), "Primes of the Form x2 + ny2" by Cox, "Local Fields" by Serre, "Algebraic Groups and Number Theory" by Platonov and Rapinchuk, "Deforming Galois Representations" by Mazur or "Deformations of Galois Representations" by Gouvea, "p-adic Numbers, p-adic Analysis, and Zeta-Functions" by Koblitz, "Notes on Weil 2" by Katz.

 Modular Forms: "Automorphic Forms and Representations" by Bump, "A First Course in Modular Forms" by Diamond and Shurman, "Notes on Jacquet-Langlands' theory" by Godement (here).

-Other: "The Wild World of 4-Manifolds", "Probability on Graphs" by Grimmett, "Additive Combinatorics" by Rusza, "Mathematics Made Difficult" by Linderholm, "Quantum Field Theory in a Nutshell" by Zee and "The Quantum Theory of Fields" by Steven Weinberg, "User's guide to viscosity solutions of second order partial differential equations", "All Those Ramsey Classes" by Hubicka and Nesetril (and "Graham-Rothschild Parameter Sets" by Promel and Voigt).
+Other: "The Wild World of 4-Manifolds", "Probability on Graphs" by Grimmett, "Additive Combinatorics" by Rusza, "Mathematics Made Difficult" by Linderholm, "What Is a Quantum Field Theory?" by Talagrand and "Quantum Field Theory in a Nutshell" by Zee and "The Quantum Theory of Fields" by Steven Weinberg, "User's guide to viscosity solutions of second order partial differential equations", "All Those Ramsey Classes" by Hubicka and Nesetril (and "Graham-Rothschild Parameter Sets" by Promel and Voigt).

 A long list of good topics to learn.